nanoc/nanoc.app/content/doc/data-sources.md

 ├── dataflow.png
 └── dataflow.yaml</pre>

 The identifier of items and layouts are obtained by taking the filename and stripping off everything up until the content or layouts directory, respectively.
-For example, the <span class="filename">/Users/denis/stoneship/content/about.md</span> file will have the identifier _/about.md_.
+For example, the <span class="filename">/Users/denis/stoneship/content/about.md</span> file will have the identifier <span class="filename">/about.md</span>.

 ### Configuration